EARNING JOURNAL CME CREDIT

 Accreditation and designation statements:

-This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint providership of the American Academy of Sleep Medicine and Associated Professional Sleep Societies, LLC (APSS).
+This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint providership of the American Academy of Sleep Medicine and Sleep Research Society.
 The American Academy of Sleep Medicine is accredited by the ACCME to provide continuing medical education for physicians.

 The AMA mandates that accredited providers only offer AMA PRA Category 1 Credits™ to physicians.
 The AASM will issue non-physicians a letter of attendance for activities designated for AMA PRA Category 1 Credits™ for physicians.